Jimmy-Lo/English_Writing/README.md

 24. He obviates the neccessity of providing him with an umbrella.
 25. In this work, our aim is two fold. ... and ...
 26. our task is to devise a strategy to maximize our winnings.
+27. But that’s a bit verbose, especially if you need to modify local variables.